What's underneath the meltdown

 The library is just getting started.
 Some tools are available now, and more are in development.
 Each one is built from current developmental research and shaped by what parents actually run into during the day.

-A short reference that translates a tantrum from "bad behavior" into a nervous-system event — and what kinds of responses the research supports.
+A short reference that translates a tantrum from "bad behavior" into a nervous-system event, plus what kinds of responses the research supports.

 Why toddler sleep changes, what routines help, and how to read night-waking without panic.